The Time Meddler

 Me: If you say so.
 Anyway, be quiet, my favourite line of dialogue from the Hartnell era is coming up now.

-Sue finds the reference to a panda on a chair to be amusing enough, but she’s much more impressed by the subsequent gag about the space helmet for a cow.
+Sue finds the reference to a panda on a chair amusing enough, but she’s much more impressed with the subsequent gag about the space helmet for a cow.
 In fact, she’s laughing so hard she completely misses one of the show’s most infamous Billy-fluffs (“And I don’t like climbing!”), which seems like a fair trade to me.

 Me: Any guesses?